SyncholisticMG/gh/chapter2/fertility.md

 flight,
 or freeze.
 Our glands have been manipulated to produce one strand of testosterone over the other which leads us back to the cerebellum in the motor cortex.

+The birth control pill is manufactured from giant farms of female horses.
+The urine of a pregnant horse is the chemical basis of the birth control pill.
+The horses are pregnant their entire life.
+Their colts are taken and chopped up into horse meat sold to pet food manufacturers and fast food restaurants.
+The entire industry revolves around the urine of pregnant horses for human birth control pills.
+Many women reject the different types of pills.
+There's a malaise associated with the pill they can feel.
+They become worse and worse until they get the birth control pill out of their lives.
+Before the horse urine birth control pill there were plenty of natural herbal remedies to stop pregnancy.
+Like most lineage medicine
+&mdash;
+ayurveda,
+traditional Chinese medicine,
+homeopathy,
+naturopathy,
+and others
+&mdash;
+it was delegitimized and marginalized by the big allopathic medical footprint that coincided with the big push into the twentieth century economy, in which everything was patented, synthetically replicated, restricted to *licensed* practitioners, taxed and brought into the mercantile system.